qwergram/wxml/docs/understand/index.md

 ## Precincts

 In the real world, each square in the graphic is called a precinct.
 They do not necessarily have similar populations, nor do they necessarily have similar geographic sizes, nor does every state have equal numbers of precincts.
 How precinct boundaries are decided [varies from state to state](http://redistricting.lls.edu/who.php).

+## Redistricting

+A "redistricting" is defined as one way to draw district lines.
+The graphic above shows five redistrictings.